TANGOjPANDA/TANGOjPANDA/README.md

 - 👋 Hi, I’m @TANGOjPANDA
-- 👀 I’m interested in everything
+- 👀 I’m interested in Data Architecture, software devlopement and deployment.
-- 🌱 I’m currently learning Python, server hosting, networking, load balancing, ML optimisation pytorch.
+- 🌱 I’m currently learning Cloud architecture, AWS, Docker, K8s, and more!!
-- 💞️ I’m looking to collaborate on vision based machine learning systems
+- 💞️ I’m looking to collaborate on anything with technical complexity!
 - 📫 How to reach me - you can contact me via linkedIn https://www.linkedin.com/in/ms-asghar/